 - The right to equal protection under the law

-- The right against self-incrimination or being forced to testify against oneself
+- Right against self-incrimination or force to testify against oneself

-- The right against double jeopardy or being tried more than once for the same offense
+- The right against double jeopardy or trial more than once for the same offense

 - The right to legal counsel